mmutiso/digital-factory/README.md

 The solution is also provided using an ASP.NET 3.1 web api  using C#.
 It is deployed to a serverless instance in Azure accessible from this base use url.(Note that this wont display anything) [http://iou-tracker.azurewebsites.net/](http://iou-tracker.azurewebsites.net/).
 The details to run locally are provided in the [Development](Development.md) page.

 Code to the solution is [here](web-projects/IOUTracker)

+The deployed API can be tested by importing the following postman collection.
+[API Doc](IOU_Tracker.postman_collection.json)